AnshumanPandey001/Image-Slider-App/README.md

 Introduction:

 This mini project is designed to demonstrate the basic concepts of web development, specifically focusing on JavaScript functionalities for creating an interactive image slider.
-Whether you are a beginner looking to understand core concepts or an experienced developer looking for a quick example, this project is a great learning resource.

 Features: